 1. Make it Accessible but Not Too Accessible

-Whenever you create a course or online program, it’s a careful balance between making the content easily accessible and easy-to-use for your customers’ sake — but also not making it so accessible that someone could easily download and re-use it.
+Whenever you create a course or online program, of course you want to make it appear in search engines, but it’s a careful balance between making the content easily accessible and easy-to-use for your customers’ sake — but also not making it so accessible that someone could easily download and re-use it.

 Unless otherwise necessary, don’t make your videos downloadable or embeddable (there are settings in Vimeo, for example, that would block this).
 You also don’t have to share your slides as downloadable content, either.